ItsTraderbaby/UNI/docs/architecture.md

 ## 🧠 Summary

-UNI combines AI, emotion, and generative art into a real-time communication engine.
+•UNI• combines AI, emotion, and generative art into a real-time comm•UNI•cation engine.
-By structuring every message as an input to sentiment, scene, and character pipelines, UNI builds a dynamic, emotionally intelligent interface — the foundation of CGEI.
+By structuring every message as an input to sentiment, scene, and character pipelines, •UNI• builds a dynamic, emotionally intelligent interface — the foundation of CGEI.